 In this case, using a different apportionment approach for the third-party supply results in the UTBC having more GST to pay.
-If the UTBC advised the landowner of the apportionment calculation based on respective interests, the landowner could apportion the supply of leasehold land on that basis.
+If the UTBC advised the landowner of the apportionment calculation based on respective interests, the landowner could apportion the supply of leasehold land by way of rental on that basis.
 If this occurred, they would avoid the mismatch.